 Never more than five minutes per day for each month of its age.

 A 4 month old puppy should be limited to 20mins daily free running

 To understand why we say this, we need to have a very quick look at bone and joint growth and development in puppies - particularly those of larger dogs like Labradors.

-- Until this “setting” takes place - any “rattling” or over exercise of these joints, will result in a loose and irregular final fit.
+Until this happens, any over exercise of these joints, will result in a loose and irregular final fit.

 Read that again - please - it’s important!